App-vNext/Polly/docs/pipelines/resilience-pipeline-registry.md

 <!-- endSnippet -->

 Both `AddReloadToken(...)` and `OnPipelineDisposed(...)` are used to implement the `EnableReloads<TOptions>(...)` extension method that is used by the [Dependency Injection layer](../advanced/dependency-injection.md#dynamic-reloads).

+### How resource disposal works

+Resource disposal occurs when the registry is disposed of or when the pipeline undergoes changes due to [dynamic reloads](#dynamic-reloads).
+Upon disposal, all callbacks registered through the `OnPipelineDisposed` method are invoked.
+However, actual resource disposal is deferred until the pipeline completes all outgoing executions.
+It's vital to note that dispose callbacks are associated only with a specific instance of the pipeline.

 ## Complex registry keys